DAILY DISCIPLINE #187

 Isaiah 58:7 / Acts 20:35 / Galatians 6:2 / James 1:27

 Day 15- How will YOU answer this question?

-Day 16- What is the result if we know the good that we ought to do but don't do it?
+Day 16- What is the result if we don't do the good that we ought to do?

 Day 17- After the Lord separates the sheep from the goats you'll notice that both are surprised!